-The graft is released from inside the aorta and it expands to line the wall of the aorta.
+Once physicians have the catheter in place, the graft is released from inside the aorta and it expands to line the wall of the aorta.
 The stent-graft acts as an interior “sleeve,” allowing blood to safely flow through a weak area, and acts as a reinforcement for the weakened wall of the aneurysm.
 It reduces the direct pressure exerted on the weak aortic wall.

 Thoracic Endovascular Aneurysm Repair